Carduus: Description

 These are usually annual or biennial herbs, sometimes perennial.
 Species often grow 2 meters in height but are known to reach 4 meters.
 The erect stems are winged and spiny, and usually have woolly hairs.
 The leaf blades are hairy to hairless and entire or divided into lobes, and they have spine-toothed edges.
 The flower heads are solitary or borne in inflorescences of up to 20.
 The head is spherical to cylindrical and covered in several layers of spreading or curving spine-tipped phyllaries.
 It contains long, tubular disc florets in shades of white, pink, or purple.
 The fruit is a cypsela tipped with a pappus of barbed bristles or scales.

 Ecology

 Several Carduus are notorious invasive plants outside their native range, for example, in Australia and the United States.
 Species such as C. acanthoides, C. nutans, C. pycnocephalus, and C. tenuiflorus easily become weedy in disturbed habitat, such as overgrazed pasture.
 C. nutans is allelopathic, producing compounds that inhibit the growth and development of other plants.

 Agents of biological pest control that have been used against weedy Carduus thistles include the thistle head weevil (Rhinocyllus conicus), thistle crown weevil (Trichosirocalus horridus), and thistle crown fly (Cheilosia corydon).
 The musk thistle rust (Puccinia carduorum), a fungus, may also be used against C. nutans.

-Diversity

-There are about 90 to 127 species in the genus.

-Species include:
+Species

+The genus includes 82 accepted species, and several natural hybrids.